Mental Well-Being

 The opposite of a stress response is a “relaxation response.”
 Relaxation is more than a state of mind; it physically changes the way your body functions.
 When your body is relaxed, breathing slows, blood pressure and oxygen consumption decrease, and some people report an increased sense of well-being.

-Being able to produce the relaxation response using relaxation techniques may counteract the effects of long-term stress, which may contribute to or worsen a range of health problems including depression, digestive disorders, headaches, high blood pressure, and insomnia.
+Being able to produce the relaxation response using relaxation techniques may counteract the effects of long-term stress, which may contribute to a range of health problems including depression, digestive disorders, headaches, high blood pressure, and insomnia.

 Definition